folkengine/smartcitiesdata-wiki/Run.md

 1. `mix deps.get` to install elixir dependencies for all of the applications in the umbrella.

-1. `docker-compose -f apps/e2e/test/docker-compose.yml up` to startup all docker containers required by the UrbanOS Suite.
+1. `docker compose -f apps/e2e/test/docker-compose.yml up -d` to startup all docker containers required by the UrbanOS Suite.
 (Kafka, Postgres, Elasticsearch, etc)

    - Add the `-d` flag to run in detached mode, with the compose process running in the background